cembooks/static/README.md

 To run the code do the following:

-- Get [deal.II](https://dealii.org) and install it.
+1) Get [deal.II](https://dealii.org) and install it.

-- Install texlive and GNU parallel.
+2) Install texlive and GNU parallel.

+3) Install a program for viewing vtk files.
+[Visit](https://visit.llnl.gov) software package of the Lawrence Livermore National Laboratory is a good option.

-- Change into the static/ and run:
+4) Change into the static/ and run:

 ./clean
 ./setup